skickar/ChickenManGame/README.md

 The Chicken Man Wi-Fi hacking game is a WPA/WPA2 cracking game for CTF's and hackerspaces.
+It is designed to use cheap hardware to help beginners practice Wi-Fi hacking and requires no deauthing.

 ![Who will be the chicken man?](https://i.imgur.com/WOdqsh2.jpg "WHO WILL BE THE CHICKEN MAN")

-The purpose of this game is to have an ultra low-cost microcontroller based Wi-Fi hacking game for beginners.
+The purpose of this project is to use ultra low-cost microcontrollers to create a Wi-Fi hacking game for beginners.
 It is designed to be easy to set up, and requires no deauthing to practice.
 It has been tested on the D1 mini and NodeMCU.